-Attorney General Schuette takes straight-ticket voting fight to U.S. Supreme Court
+Schuette takes straight-ticket fight to Supreme Court

 Lansing — Attorney General Bill Schuette on Friday filed an emergency application asking the U.S. Supreme Court to reinstate Michigan’s new straight-ticket voting ban in time for the Nov.
 8 election, a request one legal expert called “exceedingly unlikely” to succeed.